alexpeits/harg/README.md

 # Roadmap

-- Print errors using `optparse-applicative`'s internals
+- Better errors using `optparse-applicative`'s internals
-- Be able to use the same type for many tagged subcommands
+- Be able to provide and get back the same type for multiple subcommands (useful for testing)
+- Integrate config files (e.g. JSON using `aeson`)